 4. Use your PC at low-power settings

-So make sure you don’t do the same to prevent an unwanted rise in temperatures.
-It might not make much of a difference, but still, something is better than nothing.
+So make sure you don’t do the same mistake and prevent an unwanted rise in temperatures.
+It might not make much of a difference in some cases, but still, something is better than nothing.

 5. Check for the external culprits

 Another reason why your PC might overheat is because of some apps running on it.
 Here I’m not talking about legit resource-hungry apps and games.

 If the temperature levels on your machine are considerably higher when you’re doing nothing, then the culprit could be an app that you haven’t installed intentionally.
 Some malware hiding inside your PC could be forcing it to exhaust all of the system resources.
 You can look for these apps in the Task Manager and on the Apps page in the Settings app.